Blocks in WordPress, also called Gutenberg blocks are website items that can serve various purposes: headings, images, lists, tables, etc.

 - Options.
 Inside options, there are several actions that you can take:

 Duplicate.
 This allows you to clone your current block.
+After this duplication, you can style both blocks independently.

 Insert before.
 This allows you to insert a new block before the current one.